chatwoot/docs/docs/product/others/faq.md

 sidebar_label: 'FAQ'
 ---

 This guide collects all the frequently asked questions about the product and their answers.

-Please refer to this guide if you have questions about self-hosted installations or customization.
+**Note**: Please refer to [this guide](/docs/self-hosted/faq) if you have questions about self-hosted installations or customization.

 #### I'm trying to add agents.
 It has been in pending status for a long time.